pilif42/springBootRestfulService/README.md

 - TODO:
     - Unit tests:
-           - greeting controller and post
+           - verify that we have a date

     - Cucumber tests:
           - remove @ignore on the test with valid gplay receipt and correct